 The Water Element: How to Use it in Feng Shui Design

 The water element is one of the five foundational elements in feng shui practice, along with fire, wood, earth, and metal.
 Though the presence of all elements is important, the water element is one of the most vital because water represents the flow of energy.
-The flow of energy or the “chi,” is crucial for creating a harmonious and well-balanced environment.
+The flow of energy, or “chi,” is crucial for creating a harmonious and well-balanced environment.
 The water element is essential in getting this balance right to promote prosperity, tranquility, and abundance.

-About the Water Element
+Qualities of the Water Element

 Excess of the Water Element